-- (a) EMDs shall contain static copy only. - (b) Static copy on the EMD must be displayed for a minimum of 20 seconds with instantaneous transition from one message to the next. - (c) Each EMD shall meet the standard building setback requirements of Article 406, Building Placement Standards, of this Code for the regulatory zone in which the sign is proposed to be located. - (d) An EMD shall only be placed along public roadways that have a minimum of four travel lanes. - (e) An EMD shall not be placed within 200 feet from any residential regulatory zone property line. - (f) An EMD shall not be placed within 200 feet from any other EMD.
+- (a) EMDs shall contain static copy only. - (b) Static copy on the EMD must be displayed for a minimum of 8 seconds with instantaneous transition from one message to the next. - (c) Each EMD shall meet the standard building setback requirements of Article 406, Building Placement Standards, of this Code for the regulatory zone in which the sign is proposed to be located. - (d) An EMD shall not be placed within 200 feet from any residential regulatory zone property line. - (e) An EMD shall not be placed within 200 feet from any other EMD. - (f) An EMD shall only be located on properties with regulatory zones of General Commercial (GC), Tourist Commercial (TC), Neighborhood Commercial (NC), and Industrial (I) on parcels one acre in size or larger or on properties with regulatory zones of Public/Semi-Public Facilities (PSP) and Parks and Recreation (PR) that are ten acres or larger in size.
+Only one EMD shall be allowed per site.

-- (g) An EMD shall only be located on properties with regulatory zones of General Commercial (GC), Tourist Commercial (TC), Neighborhood Commercial (NC), and Industrial (I) on parcels one acre in size or larger or on properties with regulatory zones of Public/Semi-Public Facilities (PSP) and Parks and Recreation (PR) that are ten acres or larger in size.
-Only one EMD shall be allowed per site. - (h) A freestanding EMD sign structure shall not exceed 6 feet in height and shall be a monument sign as defined at Section 110.505.75, Definitions, unless the EMD is placed on a property with a Regional, Recreation, Travel and Tourism use type. - (i) Within the General Commercial (GC), Neighborhood Commercial (NC) and Industrial (I) regulatory zones, an EMD shall only be allowed within a Commercial Center as defined at Section 110.304.25(f) of this Code. - (j) An EMD shall not exceed 50% of the allowable sign display area of signs allowed on any site per this Article and an EMD shall not exceed a maximum of 120 square feet in size. - (k) EMDs shall not operate at brightness levels of more than 0.3 foot candles above ambient light, as measured using a foot-candle meter at a pre-set distance.
+- (g) A freestanding EMD sign structure shall not exceed 12 feet in height and shall be a monument sign as defined at Section 110.505.75, Definitions, unless the EMD is placed on a property with a Regional, Recreation, Travel and Tourism use type. - (h) Within the General Commercial (GC), Neighborhood Commercial (NC) and Industrial (I) regulatory zones, an EMD shall only be allowed within a Commercial Center as defined at Section 110.304.25(f) of this Code. - (i) An EMD shall not exceed 50% of the allowable sign display area of signs allowed on any site per this Article and an EMD shall not exceed a maximum of 120 square feet in size. - (k) EMDs shall not operate at brightness levels of more than 0.3 foot candles above ambient light, as measured using a foot-candle meter at a pre-set distance.
 The pre-set distances to measure the foot-candles is calculated using the following formula: Measurement Distance =

-$$\sqrt{Area \ of \ Sign \ x \ 100}$$
+$\sqrt{Area \ of \ Sign \ x \ 100}$